Where are you?

 This is the First Day of AI.

-I wanted them to have my vision, taste and experience; but instead felt at the edge of burning out.
+I wanted them to have my vision, taste, and experience, but instead felt on the verge of burning out.

-So I spend the entire day trying, not knowing it would change everything.
+So I spent the entire day trying, not knowing it would change everything.

 ChatGPT had a loooooong documentation on how to use it.